Get to know the basics, and a few helpful tips & tricks along the way!

 Click Disable or Remove in the top right.
 Click

 OK.
 Emails will stop being delivered to Slack immediately.

 💌✨ Connecting an email app to a channel in your workspace is a great way to skip the inbox and instantly receive important notifications like server status updates, mailing lists, and reports.

 Note: Emails sent from mailing lists that do not specify a sender will not arrive in Slack.

 Who can use this feature?

-all members except for Guests can use this feature.
-Forwarding address available on
+All members except for Guests can use this feature.
+Forwarding address is available on

-all plans; Email app available only on the Standard or Plus plans.
+all plans.
+Email app is available only on the Standard or Plus plans.